-Research The Research Core will provide scientific leadership and technical support for all research activities conducted under the Center.
-It will include the research projects and statistical support.
-The projects will focus on biological, and population-based and individual social and environmental determinants.
+Research The Research Core provides scientific leadership and technical support for all research activities conducted under the Center.
+It includes the research projects and statistical support.
+The projects focus on biological, and population-based and individual social and environmental determinants.

 Research Project 1—Abdominal Obesity and Genetics aims to describe the distribution of plasma levels of ghrelin and its heritability in the Jackson Heart cohort, examine bivariate genetic and environmental correlations between plasma ghrelin levels and factors predictive of heart disease in the JHS cohort, and find polymorphisms and haplotypes associated with plasma ghrelin levels in the JHS.
 Because ghrelin plays a significant role in energy homeostasis via the hypothalamus by controlling food intake, and is a powerful orexigenic and adipogenic agent in human physiology, it is important to study this biomarker in a cohort at the epicenter of the obesity epidemic.
 Ghrelin’s effect on metabolism is thought to be the opposite of leptin’s.
 Leptin was assayed in JHS’ exam 1.
 We propose to assay both ghrelin and leptin in exam 3, and to assay ghrelin in exam 1.
 Analysis of exam 1 biomarker data in conjunction with measures of obesity in exam 3, such as BMI, waist circumference, hip to waist ratio, as well as imaging data providing measures of visceral and subcutaneous adiposity and their ratio, will allow us to determine if the biomarkers play a predictive role in the development of obesity.